- Experiential Learning

 To be eligible for the Tamer Fund for Social Ventures, ventures must not have closed their seed funding round at the time of application.
 Current students may not enroll in the Investing in Social Ventures course in the same semester in which they apply to the Fund for their venture.
 Preference will be given to ventures that have the potential to be financially self-sustaining in the longer term.
 This preference includes nonprofits that can be sustained by generating revenues via fee-for-service models, for example.

 Typically, ventures can only apply once for funding from the Tamer Fund for Social Ventures.
+We strongly recommend current students take advantage of the courses offered at Columbia before applying to the Fund (see the Other Resources for Social Venture Teams tab for more information on courses available).
 We encourage you to apply when your application can clearly address the following questions:

 - What is the intended social impact of the venture?
 How socially innovative is it?
 What is the potential to scale the venture?
 What metrics will be used to measure its success?